Sam2much96/Dystopia-App-Web/README.md

 1. LittleJS
 2. Zzfx
-3. Algokit (Typescript)
+3. Box2d physics (c++ compiled to js via emscripten)
-4. Tiled Editor
+4. Tiled Level Editor
 5. Krita
-6. Aseprite
+6. Three JS for the 3d animation
+7. Cannon-es for the 3d physics and collisions

 ## Getting Started